 - 1.7.
-A Player may not apply to more than one body for a TUE. - 1.8.
+A Player may not apply to more than one body for a TUE.
+A Player who applies for a TUE pursuant to the rules of FIFA, UEFA or another body shall report the grant or denial of the application immediately to both The Association and UKAD by sending them copies of the application and the decision. - 1.8.
 The Association will recognise and respect any TUE granted to a Player by FIFA or UEFA or other body provided that the grant is consistent with the Code and the International Standard for TUEs and is within the grantor's authority.
 If The Association does not think the TUE should be recognised, the review and appeal rights set out in Article 4 of the World Anti-Doping Code will apply, but if those rights are not exercised or if they are exercised unsuccessfully, then that TUE will become valid for all purposes, including for purposes of The Association's Anti-Doping Regulations. - 1.9.
-A Player who seeks a TUE from UKAD consents to the disclosure of confidential medical records for the purposes of the TUE application as set out in this Guide, including: - (a) the disclosure by the Player's physician(s) of any further information required by UKAD or the UK TUE Committee to process his/her TUE application; - (b) the communication by UKAD of the information in the application and/or supplemental information from the Player's physician(s) to members of the UK TUE Committee and (as required) on an anonymised basis to other independent medical or scientific experts consulted by the UKTUE Committee; and - (c) the communication of the grant or denial of a TUE, including the details of any conditions or restrictions on such grant, and any supporting documentation or information, to The Association, FIFA, WADA and other Anti-Doping Organisations.
+A Player who seeks a TUE from UKAD consents to the disclosure of confidential medical records for the purposes of the TUE application as set out in this Guide, including: - (a) the disclosure by the Player's physician(s) of any further information required by UKAD or the UK TUE Committee to process his/her TUE application; - (b) the communication by UKAD of the information in the application and/or supplemental information from the Player's physician(s) to members of the UK TUE Committee and (as required) on an anonymised basis to other independent medical or scientific experts consulted by the UK TUE Committee; and - (c) the communication of the grant or denial of a TUE, including the details of any conditions or restrictions on such grant, and any supporting documentation or information, to The Association, FIFA, WADA and other Anti-Doping Organisations.
 The data will be processed by UKAD, The Association and any other relevant party for the purposes of carrying out these Anti-Doping Regulations. - 1.10.
 Should the Player wish to revoke the consent set out in the preceding paragraph, he or she must notify UKAD and his/her physician(s) in writing of the fact, provided that upon such revocation of consent the application for a TUE (or for renewal of an existing TUE) will be deemed denied.